alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/label-routing-example/readme.md

 Start IstioConsumerApplication and two ProviderApplications, and inject it into the Nacos registry center.

 ### Publish Configuration
 We publish the label routing rules through the Istio control plane.
-We publish a DestinationRule rule first.
+We publish a DestinationRule rule first:
 ```
 kubectl apply -f - << EOF
 apiVersion: networking.istio.io/v1alpha3